-Digital Trends to Watch for in 2022
+Digital Trends to Watch Out For in 2022

 Nobody could have predicted what happened to the working world in 2020.
 Industries of all kinds saw years’ worth of digital transformation happen in just a few short months as businesses adapted to the challenges of remote working in a locked-down world.
 2021 was very much about adjusting to that new normal and adapting on an ongoing basis as restrictions stabilised and lockdowns lifted.